lucy-treganna/ESL-Plan-Pal/README.md

 An AI-powered lesson planning tool for ESL teachers working with young learners (ages 0-6).
 Generate age-appropriate songs, vocabulary, games, and speaking activities tailored to specific proficiency levels.

-> **Note:** This project is in active development.
-Core functionality is working but features and polish are ongoing.

 ---

 ## Features